eugene254-ship-it/eugene254-ship-it/README.md

 I hope someone out there believes in you.

-Any sufficiently advanced technology is indistinguishable from magic
+"Any sufficiently advanced technology is indistinguishable from magic"

 sometimes when bored i dabble in high-level software